diantyapitaloka/diantyapitaloka/README.md

 ## 🙋🏻‍♀️ Hello World!
 I'm Diantya ⚡️

 > **Engineer by degree, Data Magician by trade.** 🧙‍♀️📊
-> I turn chaotic raw data and messy queries into clean, actionable insights (and zero-error pipelines).
+> I turn chaotic raw data and messy queries into clean, actionable insights and pipelines that actually run on Monday mornings.

 ---